-1.5 The Hazards
+1.6 The Hazards

+As identified above, road tar is a complex mixture of chemical compounds including phenols, cresols and polycyclic aromatic hydrocarbons (PAH).
 Some phenols and cresols are toxic to aquatic organisms, and some are carcinogenic.
 Phenols are relatively soluble in water and can leach easily.

-Some PAH types have been identified as carcinogenic and some are also known to be highly toxic to aquatic life.
-Some PAH are carcinogenic and toxic particularly 4 to 6 ring PAH.
+Some PAH types have been identified as carcinogenic and some are also known to be highly toxic to aquatic life, particularly 4 to 6 ring PAH.
 Most PAH are only very slightly soluble in water.

-The hazardous nature of coal tar to humans has mainly been studied in workers from the coal tar industry who have had long and high exposures to coal tar products although many laboratory studies have been performed.
+The hazardous nature of coal tar to humans has mainly been studied in workers from the coal tar industry who have had long and high exposures to coal tar products, although many laboratory studies have been performed.